Sunday, November 20, 2022

-Sunday Fun: Square Pegs Opening Titles (Repeat)
+Sunday Fun: Square Pegs ― Opening Titles

 By 1982 my television viewing was more or less down to movies and public affairs programs, with a dash of the NHL.
 September brought a new and interesting half-hour sitcom that got some of my attention span: Square Pegs.
-CBS might have been accused of trying to fit a square peg into a round hole of a television schedule.
+CBS might have been accused of trying to fit a square peg in a round hole of a television schedule.
 The series lasted one season: in this case, 20 episodes.

 Why did I watch?
 It may have been due to the fact that one of my best friends was a fan.
 During our Friday or Saturday night pick-up ice hockey games, Mark would recount to us lacing-up lads the latest in the high school activities of the Square Pegs gang; almost all of whom, I should add, were actually of high school age.

 My admission: Tracy Nelson.
 Perhaps it's an exaggeration to say that her character of Jennifer DiNuccio was the only reason I'd waste a half hour of my life almost every week, but she certainly did not hurt the eyes.
 Those eyes!
 She was also funny: "Gross me out."

 One of the best characters was Johnny "Flash" Ulasewicz, played by Merritt Butrick.
 He looked a tad too old to be in high school and he was.
 His manic moves and utterances were instant sellers.

 Looking at it now, Square Pegs is very '80s.
 A totally different head... totally.

 Posted by Simon St. Laurent at 1:51 PM